Kolkata Circular Railway: Post-Independence

 As a result, the Baghbazar-Prinsep Ghat line was rehabilitated and commissioned for passenger traffic on 15 August 1984.
 Services were subsequently extended northwards towards Tala and finally to Dum Dum by 17 June 1990.

 The Prinsep Ghat-Majerhat elevated section was commissioned in 2005 thus completing the Circular railway line.

 The Dum Dum Cantonment–Biman Bandar branch line was built by the Eastern Railway zone of the Indian Railways and was inaugurated in July 2006.
 Due to losses and poor patronage owing to the location of the station and odd timings of the services, the services on the line were closed down in 2016.
-The line was further dismantled in 2020 to make way for the Line 4 of the Kolkata Metro.
+The line was further dismantled in 2020 to make way for the Yellow Line.

 Stations

 Names in bold indicate that the station is a major stop or an important interchange/terminal station.

 Proposed stations

 Two new stations were planned in the Kankurgachi Chord line section of the line between Park Circus and Sir Gurudas Banerjee Halt stations, namely Kamardanga Halt (serving Tangra) and Beliaghata Main Road but the plan was ultimately cancelled.
 Although the construction of the Kamardanga Halt station was started on 27 February 2011, it was not completed and currently lies abandoned.